Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 - Arizona State's games this year have hit the over on five of 10 set point totals (50%).

-- The Sun Devils rack up 28.9 points per game, comparable to the 30.8 per contest the Wildcats allow.

-- Arizona State is 3-2 against the spread and 6-0 overall this season when the team scores more than 30.8 points.
+- Arizona State is 3-2 against the spread and 6-0 overall in games when it scores more than 30.8 points.

-- In games that Arizona State amasses over 377.7 yards, the team is 4-4 against the spread and 6-3 overall.
+- When Arizona State picks up more than 377.7 yards, the team is 4-4 against the spread and 6-3 overall.

-- The Sun Devils have turned the ball over 15 more times (21 total) than the Wildcats have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.